Chirkh/Monte-Carlo-simulations-for-exotic-options/README.md

 # Monte-Carlo-simulations-for-exotic-options

 ## MCoptions
-Python library for pricing variety of options products and other derivative products using Monte Carlo methods and Black-Scholes analytic equations.
+Python library of methods to price variety of options products and other derivative products using Monte Carlo methods and Black-Scholes analytic equations.
 Library also has functionality for calculating greeks both using finite difference methods and using analytic solutions where possible.

 ## Core Functionalities
 * Pricing vanilla call and put options using: